Laminitis is a common but serious condition that involves separation of the laminae, which connect the coffin bone to the hoof wall.

 - Providing adequate rest and restricting the horse’s movement to prevent further injury and enable healing.

-- Promoting blood flow to the hooves using vasodilatory medications that increase peripheral circulation.
+- Promoting blood flow to the hooves using vasodilatory medications or supplements that increase peripheral circulation.

 - Enabling a gradual return to movement once the horse is no longer lame and can be maintained comfortably without pain medications.

 Closely follow the advice provided by your veterinarian and work with an experienced farrier to increase the chances of a successful recovery.